-A routing protocol specifies how routers communicate with each other and distributes information that enables them to select routes between any two notes on a computer network.
+A Routing Protocol specifies how routers communicate with each other and distribute information that enables them to select routes between any two nodes on a computer network.
 Routing algorithms determine the specific choice route.
-A routing protocol shares information first with immediate neighbors and then throughout the network.
+A Routing Protocol shares information first with immediate neighbors and then throughout the network.
 Over time, the routers “learn” the topology of the network.

 - OSPF: The Open Shortest Path First protocol is an Interior Gateway Protocol (IGP) for the Internet, used to distribute IP routing information throughout a single Autonomous System (AS) in an IP network.
 It only runs on the IPv4 subnet, while the IPv6 version runs on the link using link-local addressing.

 - IGRP: Interior Gateway Routing Protocol is a distance vector interior gateway protocol (IGP) used by routers to exchange routing data within an autonomous system.